Topics & Keywords - CHIST-ERA Conference 2017

 In the Call 2017, to be published in October 2017, two new and hot topics are addressed, namely Object recognition and manipulation by robots and Industrial big data and process modelling for smart factories .

 The following topic keywords are given as illustration only.
 The CHIST-ERA Conference 2017 in Kraków, June 21-23, brings together scientists and CHIST-ERA representatives in order to identify and formulate promising scientific and technological challenges at the frontier of research with a view to refine the scientific content of the call.
 The conference is open to the research community.
-The conference website will be open soon.

 The short topic descriptions below are provided in view of the conference.
 The full topic descriptions, to appear in the call text, will result from the conference.